COVID-19 FAQs: Criminal

 - Before the COVID-19 crisis, I was sentenced to an intermittent sentence and I have been serving my sentence on the weekends.
 Do I still have to turn myself in at the jail?

-If you are serving an intermittent sentence, you still have to go to jail, but you may be given a temporary absence pass to go home for longer periods of time.
+- If you are serving an intermittent sentence, you still have to go to jail, but you may be given a temporary absence pass to go home for longer periods.
 You can find more details about these changes at the Ministry of Correctional Services website.